- Cycle Training - free lessons for all Haringey residents

 We have invested heavily in cycle parking facilities over recent years and have installed over 1,400 publicly accessible on-street cycle parking spaces.
 We have installed cycle stands along town centres, outside shops, doctors surgeries, local underground and rail stations etc.

 We install high quality Sheffield stands where there is a high demand for on-street cycle parking.
-Our cycle parking stand locations can be found on our interactive map.

 If you would like to suggest a location for a Sheffield cycle stand, please email us at email@example.com with the proposed location, and we will try to install the Sheffield stand, subject to funding availability.